-The brake is applied when the front hand guard (B) is pushed forwards or when the right-hand brake trigger (E) is pushed up and forwards.
+• The brake is applied when the front hand guard (B) is pushed forwards.

 This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).

 The front hand guard is not designed solely to activate the chain brake.
 Another important feature is that it reduces the risk of your left hand hitting the chain if you lose grip of the front handle.